Nine dining halls are critical to the residential experience.

-- Central Campus: East Quad, North Quad, Central Campus Dining at South Quad
+- Central Campus: East Quad, North Quad, South Quad

-- Hill Neighborhood: Hill Dining Center at Mosher-Jordan, Markley, Twigs at Oxford
+- Hill Neighborhood: Mosher-Jordan, Markley, Twigs at Oxford

 - North Campus: Bursley

 All of the facilities on Central Campus are newly constructed or renovated.
-In the Hill Neighborhood, the new Hill Dining Center opened in 2008, and renovated Twigs at Oxford has earned an industry green certification.
+In the Hill Neighborhood, the Mosher Jordan dining hall opened in 2008, Central Campus Dining at South Quad was renovated in 2014, and renovated Twigs at Oxford has earned an industry green certification.
+On North Campus, Bursley dining hall was renovated in 2016 to serve the students in that area.

 In addition, a number of retail cafés and markets provide early morning to late night gourmet coffee, made-to-order sandwiches, smoothies, pizza and fresh salads.
-Among the branded concepts are: Beanster’s and JavaBlu coffee cafés, The Pantry, U-go’s, Victors markets, and Fireside Café, which features five restaurant platforms and a rotating selection of entrees.
+Among the branded concepts are: Café 32, JavaBlu coffee cafés, The Pantry, Blue Cafés and Markets, and Fireside Café, which features five restaurant platforms and a rotating selection of entrees.
 Fields Café, which opened fall 2015, is a casual, farm-to-table restaurant featuring handcrafted food made from fresh, locally and sustainably sourced ingredients.
 Combined, these services add up to as many as 18 hours of dining service per day.

 Meals and Menus